jberkel/android-plugin/README.markdown

 [cb]: http://code.google.com/p/simple-build-tool/wiki/CrossBuild

+##Typed resources references

+As an enhancement to the Android build process, this plugin can generate typed references to application layout elements.
+To enable, mix the `TypedResources` trait into your sbt project definition.
+During compilation a file `TR.scala` will be generated under `src_managed/main/scala`.

+Typed resource references are created in an object `TR` (similar to Android's standard `R`).
+These are handled by the method `findView` defined in the traits `TypedView` and `TypedActivity`.
+There are also implicit conversions defined in the object `TypedResource`; import these to add the method on demand to any views and activities in scope.
+The `findView` method casts the view to the known resource type before returning it, so that application code can avoid the redundancy of casting a resource to a type it has declared in the resource definition.

+Since Android's resource IDs are scoped to the application, a warning is issued by the plugin when the same ID is used for different types of a resources; the type of resources retrieved by that ID will be unpredictable.

 ##Hacking on the plugin

 If you need make modifications to the plugin itself, you can compile and install it locally (you need at least sbt 0.7.x to build it):